hashicorp/consul-guides/operations/provision-consul/README.md

 ### Developer

 The developer will be consuming the Consul services and developing against it.
-This may be leveraging Consul for Service Discovery, Runtime Configuration, or Network Segmentation.
+This may be leveraging Consul for Service Discovery, Service Configuration, or Service Segmentation.

 ### InfoSec